mmaleki92/realpython/f_strings.md

-An f-string, or "formatted string literal" lets you embed variables and expressions directly inside a string, replacing them with their values, making your code cleaner and more readable [[PEP0498]](https://peps.python.org/pep-0498).
+An f-string, or "formatted string literal," lets you embed variables and expressions directly inside a string, replacing them with their values and making your code cleaner and more readable [[PEP0498]](https://peps.python.org/pep-0498).

-The f-string was introduced in Python 3.6 to be the standard and preferred method for string formatting in modern Python after the `modulo (%)` operator and the string method `.format()`.
+Introduced in Python 3.6, f-strings are now the standard and preferred method for string formatting in modern Python, replacing older methods like the modulo (%) operator and the .format() string method.

 ## Joining strings and integers